 For something really fun, light-hearted, low-key, and different, head over to Thursday Kitchen in the East Village.
 The place looks small, dark, and simple at first, but once you stop to look around, you quickly realize it’s all by design.
 The drink to get is one of their soju cocktails, which are playfully served in pouches reminiscent of Capri Suns.
-Each is a different color and illuminated by the cubes inside, allowing them to double as some fun lanterns on the table and certainly a good conversation piece to start off.
+Each is a different color and illuminated by the cubes inside, allowing them to double as some fun lanterns on the table and are certainly a good conversation piece to start off.
 As for the food, they mostly focus on Korean small plates, but with influence from French, Spanish, and Italian cuisine as well.
 Everything is meant to be shared, and you can choose from 3-6 options of a veggie dish like their famous edamame dumplings, a seafood plate such as the soft shell crab katsu, a meat option like their Korean popcorn chicken with its perfectly crisp texture, and a starch dish like their Korean-style gnocchi.
 Their staff is really good at helping you order just the right amount to try a nice variety and leave satisfied without completely overdoing it.

-Also a few blocks away in the East Village is Plado, which serves up small plates focusing more on Italian, Spanish, and California-style food.
-They have typical wine bar fare like charcuteries and cheese plates.
+Just a few blocks away in the East Village is Plado, which serves up small plates focusing more on Italian, Spanish, and California-style food.
+They have the typical wine bar fare like charcuteries and cheese plates.
 You can also choose from about a dozen veggie plates like their tahini parm brussels sprouts or a refreshing peach and goat cheese salad.
 They also have about eight options of meats or seafood dishes like their meatball or their scallops.
 You can also choose from another six pasta type dishes like their taro gnocchi or flatbreads like the squash & truffle.
 They offer a number of Italian, French, Spanish, or American wines or craft beers, which pair great with any of their dishes.

 Also located in the bustling East Village, Ruffian is a wine bar with a parklet of just a few small tables, so a reservation is recommended.
-They have a really creative, mostly vegetarian-focused menu, which rotates with seasonality.
+They have a really creative, mostly vegetarian, menu which rotates seasonally.
 Even if you’re not vegetarian, they do some really interesting flavor and texture combinations like in their smoked carrot and cannellini dumplings or their confit octopus with roasted cauliflower.
 They also focus mostly on natural wines, many from less-represented regions throughout Europe and include a number of skin contact wines too.
 Each glass or bottle is more unusual than the last, so this is definitely a great choice if you want to try something completely different.
 This summer, they’re offering a menu of dishes and wines inspired by the settings and characters from Homer’s Odyssey, which gives you a sense of how imaginative the experience here can be.

 Decent Mexican food in NYC was really hard to come by until recently.
 Opened as the little sister restaurant to the more upscale Cosme, Atla in NOHO is low key and approachable.
 They offer creative, elevated healthy Mexican food with very fresh ingredients, from brunch through dinner.
 You can start off your day with chilaquiles and great coffee or order a few bites and graze into the night with a marg.
 They’ve also got a gorgeous mezcal and tequila selection and various fun cocktails too.